gavclark/gavclark.github.io/_posts/2022-03-13-native-github-markdown.md

 ---
 title: "This is the blog post title from frontmatter"
 excerpt: "This is a bit more detail about the blog post and why you should read it "
-tags: ["#gtbr", "Get the Basics Right", "Power BI"]
+tags: ["#gtbr", "Get the Basics Right", "Power BI", "PowerQuery"]
 ---
 # this is the blog post title which should be in heading number 1